angelikakollmannova/english-for-designers/03-content-first/work.md

 ![alyael](images/girl-wedding-dress.jpg)

 Speaking of pain, filming a music video for NEBO (Heaven), my most successful song so far numbers-wise, was not heavenly at all.
 It was probably the shortest, yet physically the hardest music video I have ever filmed.
 Have you ever went on a 3 hours long, super steep hike with all the filming equipment, a wedding dress (even though you're not getting married on that hike), a full face of make up and your hair perfectly done (minus a hair tie though🥲) in a 35 degrees Celsius summer heatwave kind of weather?
 I have!
 But hey!
 People seem to like the song, as well as the video, so I think it is all okay.
 Even when me and the guy I wrote this love song about are currently practicing no contact.
-That's life I guess🌞
+But that's life I guess🌞